p2panda/handbook/website/docs/learn/entries.md

 :::info Infotainment intermission

 The name is no coincidence!
 Pandas love bamboo!
 The Bamboo data type was designed (also) with p2panda in mind.
-Read about it’s specification [here](https://github.com/AljoschaMeyer/bamboo).
+Read about its specification [here](https://github.com/AljoschaMeyer/bamboo).

 :::